One-Way Reversible and Quantum Finite Automata with Advice: From Randomized Advice to Quantum Advice

 \begin{proposition} The advised language family $\oneqfastar/Qn$ is closed under union, intersection, and complementation. \end{proposition}

-The closure properties of $\oneqfastar/Qn$ given in Proposition \ref{closure-of-1QFA/Qn} are a direct consequence of the facts shown in Lemmas \ref{measure-reduction} and \ref{error-prob-reduction} that, by an appropriate use of quantum advice, (i) a rewritable 1qfa can reduce the number of applications of measurement operations down to one and (ii) the 1qfa can reduce its error probability as well.
+Three closure properties of $\oneqfastar/Qn$ given in Proposition \ref{closure-of-1QFA/Qn} are a direct consequence of the facts shown in Lemmas \ref{measure-reduction} and \ref{error-prob-reduction} that, by an appropriate use of quantum advice, (i) a rewritable advised 1qfa can reduce the number of applications of measurement operations down to one and (ii) the rewritable advised 1qfa can reduce its error probability as well.

-As shown in the next lemma, a use of rewritable tape tracks makes it possible to postpone all (projection) measurement operations to the end of their computation, and thus it simplifies the behaviors of 1qfa's significantly.
+As shown in the next lemma, the use of rewritable advice track helps postpone all projective measurement operations until the very end of their computation and, consequently, it significantly simplifies the behaviors of 1qfa's.

-\begin{lemma} For any rewritable 1qfa $M$ with quantum advice $\Psi = \{\qubit{\phi_{n}}\}_{n\in\nat}$, there exist another rewritable 1qfa $N$ and another quantum advice $\Psi' = \{\qubit{\phi'_n}\}_{n\in\nat}$ such that (i) $N$ conducts a measurement only once just after scanning an entire input and (ii) after the measurement, the acceptance probability of $N$ on each input with $\Psi'$ equals the acceptance probability of $M$ on the same input with $\Psi$. \end{lemma}
+\begin{lemma} For any rewritable advised 1qfa $M$ with quantum advice $\Psi = \{\qubit{\phi_{n}}\}_{n\in\nat}$, there exist another quantum advice $\Psi' = \{\qubit{\phi'_n}\}_{n\in\nat}$ and another rewritable advised 1qfa $N$ whose input tape has no endmarker such that, for all nonempty input strings, (i) $N$ conducts a projective measurement only once just after scanning an entire input and (ii) after the measurement, the acceptance probability of $N$ on each input with $\Psi'$ equals the acceptance probability of $M$ on the same input with $\Psi$.
+In order to process the empty input $\lambda$, by adding the right endmarker $\dollar$, we can modify $N$ to conduct a measurement only once just after scanning $\dollar$ and to accept (or reject) $\lambda$ with certainty. \end{lemma}

-An error bound of each 1qfa can be significantly reduced with a help of quantum advice.
-This is quite useful in constructing desired 1qfa's that recognize given target languages.
+With the help of quantum advice, the error bound of each rewritable advised 1qfa can be significantly reduced.
+This error-reduction property is quite useful in constructing advised 1qfa's that recognize given target languages.